beartrapper/simpleFarm/README.md

 <li>
 make sure to register your own keeper with your contract address</li>
 <li>
-    The current ERC20 address in the deploy script is rinkeby-testnet-dai, you can change it to another ERC20 if you want
+    The current ERC20 address in the deploy script is rinkeby-testnet-dai(0xc3dbf84abb494ce5199d5d4d815b10ec29529ff8), you can change it to another ERC20 if you want
 </li>
 </ul>